DevilishSpirits/arcollect/webext-adder/README.md

 Within the webextension, you pass this object to the `arcollect_submit()` function, this function manage the communication with this C++ application, the `transaction_id` and wrap the response in a promise for you.

 **Warning!** This protocol is unstable and reserved for Arcollect internal workings.
-If you really want to add an artwork, using this is still safer than directly changing the even more unstable schema.
+Though if you really want to add an artwork, using it is still safer than directly changing the even more unstable schema.

 ## Paranoid HTTPS
 When downloading remote assets, the webext-adder requires `https://` transfer (`http://` is not supported) with **TLS 1.2 at least**.